apache/geode/Troubleshooting-File-Descriptors.md

 ##Action
 There are several actions that can help prevent FD issues, including:

 * Increase the open files limit.
-Check your OS for specifics on how to do this.
+Check your operating system for specifics on how to do this.
 * Change the GemFire settings that control the life of connected sockets.
 For additional details, see [this link](https://communities.vmware.com/docs/DOC-23140).